SolankiPratikkumar/IIITB_PRATIKKUMAR_ASIC/Advanced Physical Design using OpenLANE and Sky130PDK.md

 * This chip is manufactured on a silicon chip called DIE; PADS makes communication with input and output signals and CORE contains all digital logic inside it
 ![Screenshot from 2023-09-09 12-18-11](https://github.com/SolankiPratikkumar/IIITB_PRATIKKUMAR_ASIC/assets/140999250/16af2006-ff48-4cb2-97e5-549918ba5d72)

-* Below are the vital terminology Foundry IPs which means foundry is a factory which manufactures the chip using big machines and IPs is an Intellectual Property which is done by communication with the help of files with the organisation.The term MACROS consists the pure Digital Logic inside chip
+* Below is the vital terminology "Foundry IPs" which means a foundry is a factory which manufactures the chip using big machines and IPs an Intellectual Property which is done by communication with the help of files with an organisation.
+The term "MACROS" consists of the pure Digital Logic inside the chip.

 ![Screenshot from 2023-09-09 12-24-06](https://github.com/SolankiPratikkumar/IIITB_PRATIKKUMAR_ASIC/assets/140999250/69a59fac-f04a-4a43-8ec8-752b4d09e309)

  </details>

   <details>
-  <summary>L1_Introduction to RISC-V</summary>
+  <summary>L2_Introduction to RISC-V</summary>
    *
  </details>
  </details>